arista-netdevops-community/gnmi_demo_with_arista_eos/README.md

 ###### Create a new BGP neighbor element or replace the existing one

+If the element doesnt exist, it will be created.
+If it already exist then it will be replaced.

 ```
 ./gnmi -addr 10.83.28.203:6030 -username arista -password arista replace '/network-instances/network-instance[name=default]/protocols/protocol[name=BGP]/bgp/neighbors/neighbor[neighbor-address=10.10.100.43]' '{"config": {"neighbor-address":"10.10.100.43", "peer-as": 123}, "neighbor-address": "10.10.100.43"}'
 ```